Fight 01 · Pillar one

 “Term limits is too slow.
 Voters want immediate action.”

-Republicans have been thinking in decades since the 1970s.
-The Federalist Society, Heritage, the network of state policy organizations, the legal academy pipeline - all of it has been built patiently over 50 years to deliver the Supreme Court that overturned Roe, the state legislatures that passed voter suppression, the redistricting that produced the gerrymander I’m running inside.
-They executed the plan.
-They won.
+Republicans have been playing a fifty-year game.
+The Federalist Society, Heritage, the state policy shops, the pipeline that turns law students into judges - they built all of it slowly, on purpose.
+It delivered the Supreme Court that overturned Roe.
+It delivered the state legislatures that passed voter suppression.
+It delivered the map I’m running inside.
+They had a plan and they ran it and they won.

 The other pushback